Rethinking the Effective Sample Size: Introduction

+\cblue{In this paper, we first review in detail the derivation of $\ESS$, revisiting \cite{Kong92}.
+We clarify all steps, exposing all assumptions and approximations that are introduced with the goal of simplifying intractable terms and producing a computable expression.
+Then, we summarize the drawbacks of these approximations, focusing on situations that lead to serious problems and misleading conclusions.
+The main goal of this paper is to raise consciousness around the $\ESS$, so practitioners are aware of its flaws and can be careful when they decide to use it.} Note that in this work, we focus on the definition of ESS in IS, and not in the ESS used in Markov Chain Monte Carlo (MCMC) which was first defined in \cite{sokal1997monte}.

 The rest of the paper is organized as follows.
 In Section \ref{sec_is}, we briefly describe IS and the ESS.
-In Section \ref{sec_approx}, we completely derive the approximated $\ESS$ from ESS, and the assumptions, approximations, and consequences are clearly listed.
-We analyze other derivations and connections of $\ESS$ in Section \ref{sec_beyond}, along with its extension in MIS.
-We conclude the paper with a discussion and some possible future lines in Section \ref{sec_conclusions}.
+In Section \ref{sec_approx}, we completely derive the approximated $\ESS$ from ESS, and the assumptions, approximations, and consequences are clearly listed. \cblue{We analyze other derivations and connections of the $\ESS$ in Section \ref{sec_beyond}, along with its extension in MIS.
+We also review existing alternative metrics, and we include three numerical examples.
+In Section \ref{sec_new}, we discuss new directions to develop novel metrics with the purpose of overcoming undesired limitations of the $\ESS$.} We conclude the paper with a discussion and some possible future lines in Section \ref{sec_conclusions}.